 Lecturer in Guitar

-M.A., Peabody Conservatory
+M.M., G.P.D., Peabody Conservatory

-Since taking first prize in the prestigious Fernando Sor International Guitar Competition in Rome in the year 2000, Mr. Amaral established himself among the young international concert performers of classical guitar.
-Awarded prizes in several other international guitar competitions, Mr. Amaral toured widely through Europe, the USA, and Mexico.
-He has performed and taught master classes in music festivals in Poland, Italy, Slovenia, Kazakhstan, Germany, Mexico, Israel and the United States, and participates yearly in summer international guitar festivals abroad.
+The great Venezuelan master Alirio Diaz called Mr. Amaral “a brilliant figure in the future of the classical guitar”.
+Since taking first prize in the prestigious Fernando Sor International Guitar Competition in Rome in the year 2000, Mr. Amaral established himself among the international concert performers of classical guitar.
+Awarded prizes in several other international guitar competitions, Mr. Amaral toured widely through Europe, Israel, Cyprus, the USA, and Mexico.
+He has performed and taught master classes in music festivals in Poland, Italy, Kazakhstan, Germany, Mexico, Israel and the United States, and participates yearly in summer international guitar festivals abroad.